HExSA-Lab/nautilus/README.md

 Nautilus works with the following hardware:

 - x86_64 machines (AMD and Intel)
-- Intel Xeon Phi (see http://philix.halek.co for instructions)
+- Intel Xeon Phi, both KNC and KNL (see http://philix.halek.co for instructions)
-- as a Hybrid Virtual Machine (HVM) in the Palacios VMM (see http://v3vee.org/palacios)
+- As a Hybrid Virtual Machine (HVM) in the Palacios VMM (see http://v3vee.org/palacios)

 # Building